MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/set-up-site-design.md

 # Set up a site design for your hub site

 A site design is one or more site scripts that SharePoint runs when a site is associated with a hub site.
 Actions describe changes to apply to the new site, such as creating a new list or adding nodes to the site navigation.
-Site designs provide reusable lists, or custom actions so your users can quickly get started with the features they need.
+Site designs provide reusable lists and custom actions so your users can quickly get started with the features they need.
 To get started, follow these steps.

 ## 1. Create a site script